M1895 Lee Navy: First contract

 The first naval contract for the M1895 was let to Winchester for 10,000 rifles in January 1896 (serials 1–9999).
 However, deliveries of the initial shipment of 10,000 rifles were not completed until 1897, owing to delays caused by manufacturing issues, as well as contract changes imposed by the navy.
 The latter included a significant change in ammunition specification, which required extensive test firings followed by recalibration of the sights.

 Of the 10,000 rifles produced under the first contract, 1,800 were issued to the U.S. Marine Corps.
 Marine battalions scheduled to be equipped with the 6 mm Lee rifle did not begin to receive their new rifles and ammunition until 1897, two years after adoption of the cartridge and rifle.
 Colonel-Commandant Charles Heywood of the Marine Corps reportedly refused small initial allotments of the 6 mm Lee rifle to the Corps until he was given assurances that the Corps would be immediately issued at least 3,000 Lee rifles, improved target ranges, and most importantly, enough ammunition for Marine units to continue their existing marksmanship program.
 Despite this threat, the September 1897 report of the Marine Corps Quartermaster to the Secretary of the Navy urgently requested a minimum additional $10,000 in funding to purchase sufficient 6 mm ammunition to allow Marines to conduct live fire and target practice with the Lee rifle.
 The report warned that, except for drill practice, enlisted Marines were "entirely unfamiliar with the use of this arm", since all target practice still had to be conducted using the old single-shot Springfield and .45-70 black-powder ammunition.
 Rifles with a serial number below 13390 (approx.) were made prior to December 31, 1898.
 Additional smaller purchases were subsequently made to replace lost weapons, mostly in response to a fire at the New York Navy Yard which damaged or destroyed about 2,500 rifles; around 230 rifles were condemned as unrestorable.
 The additional small quantity purchases by the Navy as well as all sporting models fall into the 10000–15000 serial range, purchased between the two major contracts.
 Some confusion arises as to production dates for the sporting rifles as many of the commercially manufactured and numbered receivers (not USN marked) were not made into complete rifles until 1902, and sales continued until 1916.
 Military rifles have 28-inch (71-cm) barrels and navy anchor stamp, while rifles made for civilian sale have 24-inch (61-cm) barrels and no anchor.

 Second contract

-While serial numbers 13391 through 15000 were made after Dec.
-1 1898 and are not categorized as antiques by ATF, a second contract was let on February 7, 1898 for an additional 5,000 rifles at $18.75 each.
+While serial numbers 13391 through 15000 were made after December 1, 1898, and are not categorized as antiques by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), a second contract was let on February 7, 1898, for an additional 5,000 rifles at $18.75 each.
 This second contract (serials 15001 to 20000) began delivery in August 1898 and was completed in December 1898.